 This rule is also justified by Lemma 8.3.6.
 Similar to the version of this rule for the universal quantifier, if it's not the case that there is something that doesn't have some property φ , then it is the case that everything does have property φ .
-Likewise, if it is not the case that there is something that doesn't have some property φ .
+Likewise, if it is not the case that there is something that doesn't have some property φ , then it is the case that everything doesn't have property φ .